 How to interpret the P/E ratio

-The P/E ratio can hide a number of subtleties, however, which are important to understand if you are going to make use of this ratio.
+The P/E ratio can hide a number of subtleties, which are important to understand if you are going to make use of this ratio.

 1. Unadjusted historical P/E

-2. Forecast P/E
+2. Forward P/E

-This what most research analysts will show in their reports.
+This is what most research analysts will show in their reports.
 This takes the forecast current year earnings (as predicted by the analyst) and is divided into the current price.
 This has the benefit of being forward looking, which is more important to the stock price.
 It will also usually adjust for abnormals.
-It has the downside that it is based on a prediction which can be (and frequently is) wrong.
+However, it has the downside that it is based on a prediction which can be (and frequently is) wrong.
 It’s not easy to predict the future!

 3. Time-weighted adjusted P/E

 This is a variation of the two which Morningstar still uses and which I quite like (I was a co-developer of it).
 It takes the average of consensus forecasts and the last actual and weighs it by the time elapsed from the last actual to the next year end.
 It also adjusts for abnormals.
-It tends to produce more balanced P/Es which are easier to compare with each other and less subject to short term swings.
+It tends to produce more balanced P/Es which are easier to compare with each other and less subject to short-term swings.